eduvpn/documentation/EXPIRE_AT_NIGHT.md

 By VPN session expiry we mean the moment at which the VPN session won't work anymore without the user authenticating/authorizing again.
-The default after which a session expires is 90 days, but this can be modified by the administrator.
+The default after which a session expires is 90 days (`P90D`), but this can be modified by the administrator.

 The `sessionExpiry` becomes the _upper bound_ of when the session will expire.
 The new expiry is rolled back in time until the previous 04:00 is reached.
 This could be the same day, or the previous day if the time is currently between 00:00 and 04:00.
+The timezone to which the server is set is used to determine "when" 04:00 is.
+In the future we may allow the client to specify the local timezone and use that in the calcuation of when 04:00 is, locally for the user.

 For example if it is currently Monday 10:00 and the `sessionExpiry` is set to `P7D`, i.e. 7 days, the session will expire at 04:00 on the Monday after and not at 10:00 as it might interfere with the VPN use during working hours.

-**NOTE**: currently the nightly expiry ONLY works when the `sessionExpiry` is `P7D` (7 days) or longer.
-We may implement this also for sessions that expire sooner, please let us know if you have any ideas on this.
-For example, how would that work when the expiry is say `PT12H`, i.e. 12 hours?
+**NOTE**: nightly expiry ONLY works when the `sessionExpiry` is `P1D` (1 day) or longer!

-**NOTE**: the new expiry will only work form the next time the user authenticates to the portal (or authorizes the app), not for current VPN sessions.
+**NOTE**: the new expiry will only work form the next time the user authenticates to the portal (or authorizes the app), not for current VPN sessions!

 ## Server Configuration

+Please set your server's timezone to the timezone where (most of) your users are located.
+That way, the nightly expiry makes the most sense.

 To check the timezone your server is set to: